Skip to content

 2. The importance of required fields

-3. Implementing the required attribute in PHP
+3. Implementing the required attribute in HTML

 4. Validating required fields with PHP

-5. Enhancing form validation with regular expressions
+5. Enhancing form validation with built-in filters

 1. Understanding the PHP Form Validation Process